tonymamo/getpackup/src/pages/blog/2022-02-23-what-does-ultra-light-mean-and-do-you-need-it.md

 There are middle options, too.
 For example, the [MassDrop x Granite Gear Crown x60 pack](https://sectionhiker.com/massdrop-granite-gear-x60-backpack-review/) isn’t thought of as “ultralight,” but it’s much lighter than a traditional 60L pack.
 (I use it for nearly every trip, and I love it.)

 Keep in mind: no one needs ultralight gear to have a good time.
 Check out photos of old-school backpackers from the ‘70s.
-They all carried gigantic, heavy canvas packs with external metal frames.
-And they had a great time!
+They all carried gigantic, heavy canvas packs with external metal frames and they had a great time!